population-research/uganda-covid/response/wber_response.md

 other explanatory variables than lockdown dummies and number of cases.]

+Important changes:

+To ease the interpretation of the results, to address potential multiple comparisons issues, and in response to Referee 1's comment on the measurement approach, we now use three food insecurity measures: any, moderate or severe, and severe food insecurity, based on the sum of the eight food insecurity questions.
+"Any" corresponds to having answered yes to any of the questions, "moderate or severe" to having answered yes to 4 or more, and "severe" if answered yes to 7 or 8 questions.
+These definitions are based on @FAO2016 and @FAO0.
+[Something on Rasch here]

 We list below our responses to the individual comments and suggestions.

 # Editor Comments

 1. The paper is just reporting 3 out of a possible 7 survey round effects and interpreting those as lockdown effects.
 I don’t understand that.
 Why not just report all 7 survey round effects (graphically) and think of the paper as trying to understand why the survey round effects vary.

-Graph of all 7 survey round and recast paper as trying to understand survey round effects

-[We actually already did something along these lines for the seasonality analyses (Fig 2);
-we could graph each of the food insecurity outcomes with shading for the lockdowns.

-It would probably make sense to ignore the month of survey for now and just use the period collected (either using the mid-point of the survey period or a line to indicate level of food insecurity for the survey period)

-Should we do this with household fixed effects and number of Covid cases controlled for or simple proportions?]
+    **Response:** We have added a figure with the raw percentage of households that report any, moderate to severe, and severe food insecurity by survey round.
+    Furthermore, we have recast the introductory paragraph to follow the suggestion and rewritten the paper accordingly.

-2. What are the household ﬁxed effects doing?
+2. What are the household fixed effects doing?
 In a world where the household’s latent characteristics associated with food security are independent of what survey round they are interviewed in, they would have no impact on the survey round effects.
-Hence, the household ﬁxed effects are meant to improve efﬁciency or address sample selection issues.
+Hence, the household ﬁxed effects are meant to improve efficiency or address sample selection issues.
 That should be explained and justiﬁed.
 I don’t see a “bias” argument unless you have a sample selection problem, and I cannot imagine that type of problem is time invariant.